 The First National Bank Of Independence

-The First National Bank Of Independence in Kansas printed $442,500 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1883 and stopped printing money in 1917, which equals a 35 year printing period.
+The First National Bank Of Independence in Missouri printed $1,781,570 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1889 and stopped printing money in 1935, which equals a 47 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Independence issued 6 different types and denominations of national currency.
+During its life, The First National Bank Of Independence issued 10 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Independence was located in Montgomery County.
-It was assigned charter number 3021.
+For the record, The First National Bank Of Independence was located in Jackson County.
+It was assigned charter number 4157.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Independence in Kansas issued 2,630 sheets of $10 1882 brown back national bank notes.
-That it is not an exceptionally low number of sheets.
-However, you have to remember that we are talking about bank notes printed before 1902.
-Even a large print number could have a very low survival rate.
+The First National Bank Of Independence in Missouri printed 8,480 sheets of $10 1882 brown back national bank notes.
+A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back